 - Drinks lots of water.
 Many experts suggest dehydration is a leading cause of muscle spasms.
 Plus, there are so many other upsides to drinking more water.

 - Fill up on electrolytes.
-A lack of sodium and potassium may be the reason for that side stitch .
-So down some electrolytes (Gatorade, anyone?) to get your fill.
-Or go bananas — they’re packed with potassium, too.
+Low levels of sodium and potassium could be the reason for that side stitch.

 - Try a vitamin.
-Some studies suggest getting enough vitamins and minerals — including vitamin B, D, E, magnesium, and zinc — may help ward off the attack of a muscle cramp (or at least help ease the pain).
+Studies suggest magnesium, zinc, and vitamins B, D, and E can limit the likelihood of getting a muscle cramp (or at least ease the pain).

 - Jump around.
 When small nerves in our muscles get fatigued, cramping can occur.
-Luckily, jumping drills called plyometrics may help keep these nerves in our muscles from tiring.
-Do them a few times a week after working out to help prevent cramping.
+Luckily, jumping drills (a.k.a. plyometrics) keep these nerves from tiring.
+Do them a few times a week after working out to help prevent spasms.

-- Warm-up and cool down.
-A proper warm-up and cool down may help keep cramps at bay.
-So make sure to carve out time to get those muscles movin’ before working out and relaxed once done.
+- Warm up and cool down.
+A proper warm-up and cool-down, including plenty of stretching, can keep cramps at bay.
+So make sure to carve out time to get your body moving before working out and relax your muscles once you’re done.

 - Stretch the spot.
-Once the cramping occurs, stop, drop, and streeetch.
+Once the spasms start, stop, drop, and streeetch.
 Or treat yo’self with a massage to really hit the knot.

 - Take a chill pill.
 When muscle cramps strike, take a break.
 Trying to push through the pain often makes the cramps worse and more severe.